AdobeDocs/document-services/src/pages/faq/sales-content.md

 <AccordionItem header="My company has an existing Enterprise Agreement with Adobe.
 Can I add PDF Services API to that existing agreement?" slot_id="billing-my-company-has-an-existing-emterprise-agreement-with-adobe">

-Please contact your account representative to discuss your requirement.
-There is minimum threshold needs to be met for the Enterprise Agreement with Adobe PDF Services API.
+Please contact your account representative to discuss your requirements.
+A minimum threshold must be met to add PDF Services API to an existing Enterprise Agreement.

 </AccordionItem>